How to photograph the moon using a camera: techniques, kit, and settings

 • Lunar eclipse photography

-Typically, most kit lenses offer this kind of focal range, so you're probably already good to go here, but may have slower aperture ratings.
-Steer clear of lower-quality, cheap lenses if possible: this will help you avoid problems such as chromatic aberration, where fine details can appear smeared and bright, high-contrast edges (such as those around craters on the moon) are marred with spurious colors by different wavelengths of light swing brought to focus at slightly different positions.
+If possible, steer clear of lower-quality, cheap lenses.
+This will help you avoid problems such as chromatic aberration, where fine details can appear smeared and bright.
+High-contrast edges (such as those around craters on the moon) are marred with spurious colors by different wavelengths of light swing brought to focus at slightly different positions.

 Wide-field photography

-When it comes to taking wide-field lunar photos, which typically include some terrestrial foreground, there are several points to consider.
-The camera should be mounted on a firm tripod to prevent it from wobbling, and to allow careful framing of the scene.
-Composition is crucial to good results, and it can be worth traveling out into the countryside if you live in a built-up, and brightly lit, city location.
+When taking wide-field lunar photos, which typically include some terrestrial foreground, the camera should be mounted on a firm tripod to prevent it from wobbling and allow careful framing of the scene.
+Composition is crucial to good results, and it's worth traveling to open rural ground to minimize light pollution and maximize the amount of light the camera picks up from the moon.

-For something as bright as the moon you'll be shooting at a pretty low ISO of 100-400 to keep noise to a minimum.
+For something as bright as the moon, you'll shoot at a pretty low ISO of 100-400 to keep noise to a minimum.
 A remote cable release is helpful — but not essential — since you can also use the camera self-timer to avoid camera shake when taking the shots.

-Focus the scene carefully — autofocus can work well on the moon, but if it's struggling try manual focusing using live view, zooming in on the screen to make sure the detail is sharp.
+Focus on the scene carefully.
+Autofocus can work well on the moon, but if it's struggling, try manual focusing using live view and zooming in on the screen to ensure the detail is sharp.
 Exposure times will vary depending on the lighting conditions, but try shooting between f/6.5 and f/9 to get a well-balanced shot.

 Focus the scene carefully — autofocus can work well on the moon.
 (Image credit: Damian Peach)